etspaceman/scalacheck-faker/README.md

 Faker library.
 If you see some instances that should exist for a locale, and have values that would be relevant for it, please either open an Issue or PR with the proposed implementation.

-## Early Development Warning
-This repository is in active and early development.
-Use at your own risk.